quicwg/base-drafts/draft-ietf-quic-transport.md

 the value correctly.

 If the PING frame is determined to be lost, a new PING frame SHOULD be generated.
-This frame MUST include a new payload that is difficult to guess.
+This PING frame MUST include a new Data field that is similarly difficult to guess.

 If validation of the new remote address fails, after allowing enough time for possible loss and recovery of packets carrying PING and PONG frames, the